-If you plan to work in any role that that undertakes a regulated activity, namely working with children or vulnerable adults, then you will need an enhanced Disclosure and Barring Service (DBS) certificate.
+If you plan to undertake a role that involves regulated activity, namely working with children or vulnerable adults, then you will need an enhanced Disclosure and Barring Service (DBS) certificate.
 For information on what amounts to regulated activity with children, please visit here: Regulated Activity with Children.

 All unfiltered records will automatically be disclosed on an enhanced DBS certificate.
 Broadly speaking this includes the following records:

-- cautions relating to an offence from a list agreed by Parliament – namely offences on the prescribed list such as ABH, child cruelty, sexual assault etc. if you receive a police caution for a proscribed list offence it will always be disclosed and will never become “protected”.
+- cautions relating to an offence from a list agreed by Parliament – namely offences on the specified offences list such as ABH, child cruelty, sexual assault etc. If you receive a police caution for a specified list offence it will always be disclosed and will never become “protected”.

-- Adult cautions given less than 6 years ago (unless they are proscribed list offences as above and will always be disclosed)
+- Adult cautions given less than 6 years ago (unless for a specified offence)

 - convictions that resulted in a custodial sentence (regardless of whether served – namely a suspended sentence of imprisonment would be caught by this rule)